Science capital

-Science capital is a conceptual tool developed by Professor Louise Archer and colleagues at King's College London.
+Science capital is a conceptual tool developed by Louise Archer and colleagues at King's College London.
 It uses the theoretical frameworks created by French sociologist Pierre Bourdieu to summarise an individual’s science-related habitus and capital.
 It can be used to help understanding how social class affects people's aspirations and involvement in science.
 The concept comes from research in education but is also used more broadly in practice and policy, for instance in the work of the Science and Technology Committee of the House of Commons in the UK.

 Definition

 Science capital can be defined as the sum of all the science-related knowledge, attitudes, experiences and resources that an individual builds up through their life.
 This includes what science they know about, what they think about science, the people they know who have an understanding of science, and the day-to-day engagement they have with science.

 Science capital is made up of science related cultural and social capital (institutionalized and/or embodied through knowledge, consumption, credentials, and social networks) as well as habitus.
 Researchers have suggested that science capital does not exist in isolation but has its value determined by someone's wider context and environment.

 Science capital has been framed around eight key dimensions, drawing on statistical analysis of survey data from UK school students: